• Skip to main content

 To contact the Tennessee State Soccer Association, please call (615) 590-2200.
 Also make sure to follow us on social media!

-Table Set for Tennessee State Cup Championship Weekend
+Tennessee State Cup Commences this Weekend

 Open to all member clubs and their teams, TSSA has hosted the Tennessee State Cup since 1976.
 Games are played at competitive levels within three divisions (Division 1, Division 2 and Divisions 3).